 b) BART and the Capitol Corridor Joint Powers Authority (CCJPA) have come up with an impressive set of proposals to upgrade the Capitol Corridor service.
 This plan deserves a high priority.
 See “Capital Corridor” below.

 c) On May 24th the BART Board appropriately rejected the over-priced 5 mile BART extension from the existing East Dublin terminal to Isabel Avenue in Livermore.
 Under no circumstances could a projected ridership increase of only 14,000 riders a day justify the expenditure of $1.6 billion.
-More reasonable would be the development of a safe, comfortable, reliable and convenient bus access system similar to the privately-operated hi-tech buses that connect Silicon Valley to other parts of the Region.
+More reasonable would be the development of a safe, comfortable, reliable and convenient bus access system, comprised of both regular service and demand-responsive service, similar to the privately-operated hi-tech buses that connect Silicon Valley to other parts of the Region.
 Alameda County Measure BB funds are available to pay for a substantially upgraded bus system.
 None of the rail alternatives under discussion would serve Livermore as well as a substantially upgraded but cheaper bus system would.

 2. Caltrain Downtown Extension (DTX): When the newly electrified Caltrain system reaches San Francisco’s new Sales Force Terminal at First and Mission it will connect with 10 other passenger rail lines and over 40 bus lines.